BullMQ Elixir vs Oban Performance Benchmark

 BullMQ's durability depends on how you configure Redis.
 With AOF persistence and appendfsync always,

-you get similar guarantees but at a performance cost.
+you get similar guarantees but at a slight performance cost.
 Most deployments use appendfsync everysec as

 a reasonable middle ground—which is what we used in these benchmarks.